 Katy joined us in fall 2020, after finishing a bachelor's degree in Food Science and Human Nutrition at the University of Illinois.
-She'll be working on a study analyzing how saliva interacts with starchy products, and how starch in your diet might alter than interaction.
+She'll be working on a study analyzing how saliva interacts with snacks, and how the type of snacks you eat might change your saliva.

 All of the undergrads